Best Ukulele Pickup: Buying Guide

 • Twin Double-Sensor Passive Pickup

-• Can be installed on acoustic guitars and guitaleles
+• You can set up these on acoustic guitars and guitaleles

 Cons: